berdal84/nodable/README.md

   - Linux (tested under Ubuntu 20.04)
   - MacOS 10.9+ (tested under Ubuntu 10.13)
 - Libraries
-  - Require opengl which is usually preinstalled under macOS and Windows, under Linux install mesa (ex. for Ubuntu: `sudo apt-get install libegl1-mesa`)
+  - Require OpenGL which is usually preinstalled under macOS and Windows, under Linux install mesa (ex. for Ubuntu: `sudo apt-get install libegl1-mesa`)

 _Disclaimer: Nodable is a prototype, do not expect too much from it._